-Photo 14: view of rock rip rap revetment on the south side Structure No. 21, a variable crested weir with three (3) stop log bays.
-The earthen embankment was refurbished and the rock rip rap revetment was installed in 2012.
+Photo 13: view of rock rip rap revetment on the south side Structure No. 21.

-Photo 15: View of the rock armament of the earthen embankment on the south side of Structure No.23.
+Photo 12: View of the rock armament of the earthen embankment on the south side of Structure No.23.

 The earthen embankment was refurbished and the rock armor installed in 2012.